dal5842/True_Crime/Notes/EP3Notes.md

 1. after that tag the setting(s)
 1. find any unnoticed missed patterns after just reading.
 1. get a break down of each big character in the episodes being covered in a meta data section or on the website

+## Second run through changes:
+1. removed the line tags
+1. removed the hypen and question attributes when removing line tags
+1. removed the be quite, quite, and the random slashes tags
+1. removed all the description tags
+1. adding section tags around each sentence
+1. anding speaker tags
+1. adding type="dialogue" attributes